mrksbrg/RacketGhost/README.md

 1.2.0 - Released on Google Play Oct 3, 2015
 - Added picture of squash ball
-- Increased countdown from 3 s to 5 s
+- Increased countdown from 3s to 5s
 - Minor bug fixes

 1.2.1 - Released on Google Play Oct 10, 2015